Limnoria/Limnoria-doc/develop/httpserver.rst

 ============

 .. note::
-    Until stock Supybot or Gribble merge the HTTP server, this documentation only applies to Limnoria.
+    This feature is specific to Limnoria and not available in stock Supybot or Gribble.

 Limnoria provides an HTTP server to plugins.
 This is not relevant for most plugins, but some of them have to start a server (either for serving a website